evanli2/Deadmans_Switch/README.md

 # Built with

-Lisk Guardian is developed natively on Android utilizing Java.
+Deadman's Switch is developed natively on Android utilizing Java.
 The smart contract is written in Solidity.
 To ensure secure communications, messages are AES encrypted on-chain.
 For the generation of the decryption key, we employ the built-in mnemonic utilities of the web3j library.

 The app uses: